spectral-cockpit/opusreader2/README.md

 2. expanding support for Bruker data blocks even further
 3. providing useful downstream features for metadata and spectra management.

 We now track changes under semantic versioning using [{fledge}](https://github.com/cynkra/fledge).
-Please consult the [NEWS](NEWS.md) to follow progress and the history of features.
+Please consult the [NEWS](NEWS.md) to follow progress and the history of features along semantic versioning.
 Our goal is to release a stable version 1.0.0 on CRAN that is production ready.

 ## 📦 Installation